 Peter paused to see what would come next.

 "Cause you're a perv!" she announced and then looked at the others to gauge their reaction.
+"You spend all day at the library watching girls wearing tight sweaters."

 Hers seemed to Peter to be particularly tight that night.
 Without another glimpse at her tight sweater, he walked off.